 One of the following:

-Demonstrated ability and commitment to cultivating learning environments that are equitable and inclusive of students with diverse social identities and backgrounds.
+Commitment to cultivating learning environments that are equitable and inclusive of students with diverse social identities and backgrounds.

-Evidence of the ability to maintain a relevant program of scholarly activity.
+Commitment and ability to maintain a relevant program of scholarly activity.

 Excellent written and verbal communication skills.